chef/chef-oss-practices/policies/project-membership.md

 * May be asked to assist in mentoring contributors or advising cross-project efforts

 ## Project Owner
 Project Owners are the ultimate technical authorities within a project.
-They set priorities, make technical decisions, and mentor the team. **Project Owners will exclusively be Progress employees.**
+They set priorities, make technical decisions, and mentor the team. **Project Owners will exclusively be Progress Software employees.**

 ### Requirements
 * Two-factor authentication